 At his wife’s request, Bell went by the nickname Alec.

-Upon his death, every phone in North America was silenced for a short period to honour him.
+Upon his death, every phone in the US – and indeed North America – was silenced for a short period to honour him.

 Words you need to know